-- 1. Click Applications and then go to Applications > Applications. - 2.
-Click + Add Application. - 3.
-In the Name field, enter a unique name for the application, up to 64 characters, including special characters and spaces. - 4.
+- 3. In the Name field, enter a unique name for the application, up to 64 characters, including special characters and spaces. - 4.
 In the Context Root field, enter the context root for the API.
 This represents the context at which all of the API endpoints are accessed at the site.

 - It must start with /. - It can contain additional / path separators. - It must not end with /. - It must not contain wildcards or regular expression strings. - The combination of the Virtual Host and Context Root must be unique. - 5.
 From the Virtual Host list, select the virtual host you created. - 6.
 In the Application Type section, select API. - 7.
 In the Destination section, select Sideband, then select the client that is installed on the API gateway. - 8.
 Click Save. - 9.
-Click Applications and then go to Applications > Applications. - 10.
+Click Applications, then go to Applications > Applications. - 10.
 Expand the new application in the list and click the pencil icon 🖍. - 11.
 Click the Web Policy tab. - 12.
 Drag your rule from Available Rules onto the policy bar. - 13.
 Click Save.